log from a removed urban tree ready to be cut into lumber at a sawmill

 Beautiful Lumber from Once-Beautiful Trees

 Upcycling harvested wood from our communities celebrates local history and extends the tree’s story for future generations to cherish.
-Instead of chipping into mulch or chopping for firewood, there is a growing trend to divert that good wood to a local sawmill to mill logs into lumber.
+Instead of chipping urban logs into mulch or chopping for firewood, there is a growing trend to divert that good wood to a local sawmill to mill logs into lumber.

 Urban wood is a plentiful, local, renewable resource with unique character.
 Woodworkers, designers, artists, homeowners and business owners can create customized looks with rich colors, unique grain patterns, knots, or branching patterns found in community trees for bookcases, tables, mantels, flooring, trim or cabinets.